port-labs/port-docs/docs/software-catalog/blueprint/blueprint.md

 ### Items

 List validation is useful for arrays of arbitrary length where each item matches the same schema.
-For this kind of array, set the items keyword to a single schema that will be used to validate all of the items in the array.
+For this kind of array, set the `items` keyword to a single schema that will be used to validate all of the items in the array.

-In the following example, we define that each item in an array is a number:
+#### Numbers array

 ```json showLineNumbers
 {